NileshGule/Mac-dev-playbook/README.md

 Finally, there are a few other preferences and settings added on for various apps and services.

 ## Future additions
 I use Atom & Sublime 3 as preferred text editors.
 Both these editors support Material Theme.
 I would like to automate the installation of theme as well s the icons package.
-For now these are manually installed and configured.
+For now these are manually installed and configured for Sublime.

 Next step is to automate the installation of plugins for Sublime.